luiisca/obsidian-periodic-notes-calendar/README.md

 1. Go to Settings → Periodic notes calendar → Calendar and enable the Preview feature.
 2. Configure default settings like split mode, zen mode, and tab header visibility.
 3. Navigate to the calendar view, where you'll find an `Open Preview` button.
 Click it to open a preview panel displaying notes for the currently enabled periods (e.g., day, week, month, quarter, year, or multiple).

-### Locale Customization

-1. Go to Settings → Periodic notes calendar → Locale and select your preferred locale from the list.
-2. Use the `Switch Locale` command in the command palette to quickly change locales if enabled.
-3. The selected locale will update the calendar display, filename formatting of future notes, and week start day automatically.

 ### Customization